The First 15 iPad Apps You Must Download

 Netflix: iTunes link

-Apple just released iPhoto for the iPad.
-It's $5, but it gives you an awesome way to edit photos.
-It's best for people that have iPhones.
-With iCloud your photos will show up in the photostream on your iPad.
-From there you can touch them up.
-For a thorough review check here >
+Alternate newspaper apps: The Wall Street Journal and The Financial Times are both really well done.
+But in both cases you'll be limited by a paywall of sorts.
+So, you'll have to pay a little.
+People like the New York Post app as well, but you have to pay for it...and it's the New York Post, which we like, but we realise isn't for everyone.

+We think of Adobe Ideas as the MS Paint of the iPad.
+It's an awesome, simple drawing app that's a lot of fun to play with.
+If you like it, you can upgrade to one of the nicer art programs like Brushes. (iTunes link)

 Some people in our family call the iPad the 'Scrabble Pad,' because we play so much Scrabble with the iPad.
-It's $10 right now, which is a little steep.
-EA usually has discounts, so you might want to wait.

-One of the coolest uses of the iPad is aiming it at the stars and figuring out what you're seeing.
-Star Walker is $4.99.
+The app is normally $9.99, but the price was lowered to $0.99 for the holidays, so there's no reason to not buy it. (iTunes link)

+If you're reading this around Christmas time, you should download the free Holiday version of Cut the Rope.
+We're not sure how long it will be in the app store, but get it while you can for free.
+Cut the rope is a simple but fun iPad game.
+And for free, you can't complain.

 The piano app is another one of those 'it' apps.
 Even if you don't play piano, there's something to hammering on the iPad and hearing a piano.
 It's just a neat experience, and another good one to show people when they want to play with your iPad.